Did you know you could save $200-$300 on every flight booking through Thrifty Traveler? Check out my Thrifty Traveler review for details.

-While most flight booking sites only offer deals on flights leaving and landing at major airports, that’s not the case with Thrifty Traveler.
+While most booking sites only offer deals on flights leaving and landing at major airports, that’s not true with Thrifty Traveler.

-Even if you live near a small airport, the platform will alert you with flights leaving from your home airport every time.
+Even if you live near a small airport, the platform will always alert you about flights leaving from your home airport.
 They cover almost every city in the US and Canada, so you won’t have to go through any irrelevant suggestions.

 Credit Card Deals, Points, and Miles

+How many times have you earned travel points or airline miles but failed to redeem them in any way?
 Well, Thrifty Traveler provides substantial guidance and consultation regarding travel points and air miles so that you can put your rewards to optimum use.

+The site has separate sections for resources on credit card deals, travel points, and miles.
 If you’re a frequent traveler, you can benefit from their reward consultation on these pages and plan for future vacations.

 Thrifty Traveler Newsletter and Community